r3e-network/neo-rust-sdk/docs/API_DOCUMENTATION.md

-# NeoRust API Documentation v0.4.4
+# NeoRust API Documentation (historical v0.4.4)
+> This document reflects the v0.4.4 API surface.
+For the latest (v0.5.2) APIs and examples, refer to the root README and current guides.

 ## Table of Contents
 1. [Core Components](#core-components)